-In January, 2011, Pennsylvania's legislature passed a new law that affects child custody cases.
-The new law could affect your ability to have contact with your children, so it is important to speak with a trusted attorney if you have concerns.
+In January 2011, Pennsylvania’s Legislature passed a child custody law that could affect your ability to have contact with your children.
+It is important to speak with a trusted attorney if you have concerns.

-At The Law Offices of Brian E. Quinn, we have thorough knowledge of the new custody law and we are ready to help you understand how it affects your family.
+At The Law Offices of Brian E. Quinn, we have thorough knowledge of custody law, and we are ready to help you understand how it affects your family.
 If you are a parent, your ability to have legal or physical custody may now be different.
-If you are a third party, perhaps a grandparent requesting custody or visitation, the new law affects you, too.
+If you are a third party, perhaps a grandparent requesting custody or visitation, the law affects you, too.
 Whatever your needs, we will work hard to help you achieve your child custody goals.

-The new child custody law affects Pennsylvania children and parents in a variety of ways.
-Our skilled Philadelphia attorneys can explain the details during your consultation, but we wanted to highlight two of the main issues addressed in the new law:
+Changes to the state’s child custody law affect Pennsylvania children and parents in a variety of ways.
+Our skilled Philadelphia attorneys can explain the details during your consultation, but we wanted to highlight two of the main issues addressed in the law:

 Criminal charges and convictions: Courts must consider past criminal offenses of parents who are seeking custody.
-The new law also requires courts to consider convictions of any member of the parent's household (such as a boyfriend or girlfriend).
-Under the new law, parental rights may be suspended while charges are pending, in other words, before a conviction.
+The law also requires courts to consider convictions of any member of the parent’s household (such as a boyfriend or girlfriend).
+Under the law, parental rights may be suspended while charges are pending – in other words, before a conviction.
 Before custody is decided, a court hearing will take place to determine whether the child would be safe in the household.
-The list of offenses has been expanded, and now includes:
+The list of offenses has been expanded to include:

-- Violent crimes, like assault and battery or domestic violence
+- Violent crimes like aggravated assault and domestic violence

 - Drug offenses